sdeleuze/geospatial-messenger/README.md

 This is a sample application that demonstrates how to build a Kotlin + Spring Boot applications with a PostgreSQL database.
+The code is very concise, and the generated application is a 18 MBytes self-contained executable jar with low memory consumption.

 It is used as a playground to demonstrate various features:
  - Simple [User](https://github.com/sdeleuze/geospatial-messenger/blob/master/src/main/kotlin/io/spring/messenger/domain/User.kt)